-Macomb Children’s Hands-On Museum won’t be built at Mt.
+Macomb Children’s Museum won’t rise at Mt.
 Clemens site

 Plans to build Macomb County’s first children’s museum at a site in downtown Mount Clemens have fallen through.